wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 }
 ```

-Now everytime you type in the textarea, you should get an array of every single letter that the person has in there.
+Now every time you type in the textarea, you should get an array of every single letter that the person has in there.

 ![](@attachment/Clipboard_2020-04-22-07-14-34.png) 5:54